tudocomp/tudocomp/docs/Documentation.md

 }
 ~~~

-The problem with this code is the `process_and_encode()` call inside the
+The bottleneck in this code is the `process_and_encode()` call inside the
 loop.
-Because the compiler does not know which of the algorithms will actually be
+Because the compiler does not know which of the algorithms will be
-selected at run time, it needs to emit native code that does a virtual call
+selected at runtime, it needs to emit native code that does a virtual call
 (that is, it loads the function pointer for the method from a
 [vtable](https://en.wikipedia.org/wiki/Virtual_method_table) and calls it).
-Not only can doing this a lot in a tight loop cause overhead,
+Besides causing overhead,
-the compiler is also not able to "merge" the native code of the function body
+the compiler is not able to "merge" the native code of the function body
 with the native code of the loop for a more efficient and faster compiled
 program.
+> TODO: Why do you emphasize on "native" code?

-So, in order to enable these optimizations, the compiler needs to know
+In order to enable these optimizations, the compiler needs to know
-at compile time what function or method will be called of what object.
+at compile time what function or method of what object will be called.
 For standalone functions, it knows this if the function is defined in the
 same
 `*.cpp` file, or exists with a `inline` annotation in a header
 (hence the header-only design of the library).
+> TODO: why is inline necessary?
+This is only a compiler hint

-For our example of an algorithm selection, the recommended way is to turn
+For the above example, the recommended way is to turn
 the sub algorithm into a generic template parameter of the class:

 ~~~ { .cpp }